China's Marriage Rate Plummets As Women Choose To Stay Single Longer

 Like many young, urban Chinese, Dai studied abroad – she lived in Norway – and enjoys her job.
 She says she's not in a rush to get married.

 "People my age laugh at those who get married early, because only rural people without an education do that," says Dai.
-"It's not that successful women don't want to marry.
-It's that making money makes us pickier."
+"It's not that successful women don't want to marry, it's that making money makes us pickier."

 But that can work both ways, says Josephine Pan, the 45-year-old Shanghai CEO of FCB, an advertising firm.
 In a traditional society like China's, she says, men are intimidated by her title.